smarie/python-pytest-pilot/docs/index.md

 [![Documentation](https://img.shields.io/badge/doc-latest-blue.svg)](https://smarie.github.io/python-pytest-pilot/) [![PyPI](https://img.shields.io/pypi/v/pytest-pilot.svg)](https://pypi.python.org/pypi/pytest-pilot/) [![Downloads](https://pepy.tech/badge/pytest-pilot)](https://pepy.tech/project/pytest-pilot) [![Downloads per week](https://pepy.tech/badge/pytest-pilot/week)](https://pepy.tech/project/pytest-pilot) [![GitHub stars](https://img.shields.io/github/stars/smarie/python-pytest-pilot.svg)](https://github.com/smarie/python-pytest-pilot/stargazers)

+!!! success "Starting in `0.9.0`, tests are deselected instead of being skipped - leading to huge performance gains on large test codebases.
+Legacy behaviour can be set back with `--pilot-skip`, see [below](#deselecting-or-skipping)."

 In `pytest` we can create custom markers and filter tests according to them using the `-m` flag, as explained [here](https://docs.pytest.org/en/latest/example/markers.html).
 However

  - by default it only supports one kind of marker query behaviour: a test with a mark <M> will run *even* if you do not use the `-m <M>` flag.
 If you wish to implement something more complex, you have to add code in your `conftest.py` as explained [here](http://doc.pytest.org/en/latest/example/markers.html#marking-platform-specific-tests-with-pytest)